haoyiwang25/CORAL/README.md

 ## Citation

-If you find this work useful, please cite the our paper:
+If you find this work useful, please consider citing our paper:

 ```bibtex
 @article{wang2025coordinative,